 Just like humans, canine inhalant allergies are caused by pollens (tree, grass, and weed), dust mites, molds, and chemicals.

-Dogs can become allergic to a food they have eaten for years which causes many people to over look the possibility of a food allergy.
+Dogs can become allergic to food they have eaten for years which causes many people to overlook the possibility of a food allergy.

 Food allergies only account for 10 percent of allergy problems in dogs.
 Dogs often can not tolerate soy products, wheat, corn, beef, pork, chicken, milk, whey, eggs, fish, chemical preservatives, or artificial sugars in their food particularly if it’s been cooked or processed.
 Oftentimes dogs who have an issue with chicken in a kibble have no issue with chicken in a raw diet.

-Determining the food allergen can be time consuming.
-First, eliminate all the possible allergens from the diet, by using a home made diet consisting of a protein and a starch the dog has not eaten before.
+Determining the food allergen can be time-consuming.
+First, eliminate all the possible allergens from the diet, by using a homemade diet consisting of protein and starch the dog has not eaten before.
 Gradually add back, one at a time for a week, the ingredients of the dog food.
 If symptoms return, then the offending food allergen should be easily determined.
 Commercial dog foods can be found that do not contain the offending allergen.

 Contact Allergy